IGAWorksDev/dfinery-android-sdk/docs/en/web_view_interface.md

 ### dfinery-html-bridge.js
 This is a js file that implements javascript to facilitate using Dfinery in HTML.

+> [!WARNING]
+> Do not modify this script file.
+Integration problems may occur.

 ### DfineryBridge
 This is a commonly used class in plugins such as WebView, Unity, and ReactNative.
 You can register using WebView's [`addJavascriptInterface()`](https://developer.android.com/reference/android/webkit/WebView#addJavascriptInterface(java.lang.Object,%20java.lang.String)) there is.